saptab/DucView/README.md

 - During peer annotation, displays the text of the model summaries; when an SCU in the center pane is selected, its contributors are highlighted in the right pane.
 #### Buttons:
 - New SCU: This applies only to pyramid annotation; after user selects text in the right pane, creates a new SCU in the left pane.
 - Add Contributor: This button has two functions during pyramid annotation.
 It will add a contributor to an existing SCU, after user simultaneously selects text in the right pane, and an SCU in the left pane.
-For discontinuous contributors, it will add selected text to a selected contributor.
+For discontinuous contributors, it will add selected text to a selected contributor (select the contributor, not the SCU label to add a discontinuous contributor).
   - During peer annotation, select this button after selecting some text and the SCU label it matches.
 - Change Label: This applies only to pyramid annotation; allows user to edit the label
 - Set SCU Label: This applies only to pyramid annotation; after selecting a contributor label, hit this button to copy the contributor label to the SCU label.